ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 modifies and runs an estimation model, and synthesizes the results.
-The simulations can be run in parallel, speeding computation, and the source code is open source and free to be modified under an MIT license.
+The simulations can be run in parallel, speeding computation, and the source code is free to be modified under an open-source MIT license.
 We demonstrate the software with a simple example, discuss how `ss3sim` complements other simulation software, and outline specific research questions that `ss3sim` could address.